thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 **Output connections**
 * **Success:**
-  * If time series data is found, and is placed in the outgoing message's metadata.
+  * If time series data is found and added to the outgoing message's metadata.
-  * If no time series data is found, nothing is placed in the outgoing message's metadata.
+  * If time series data is not found.
 * **Failure:**
-  * If **Use dynamic interval** is enabled and one or both templates are not found in the incoming message.
+  * If **Use dynamic interval** is enabled, and one or both templates are not found in the incoming message.
-  * If **Use dynamic interval** is enabled and value extracted using one or both templates cannot be parsed into a number.
+  * If **Use dynamic interval** is enabled, and value extracted using one or both templates cannot be parsed into a number.
+  * If unexpected error occurs during message processing.

 > **Note:** Outgoing message is not a new message, it is an incoming message with modified metadata.